 What Is the Definition and Use of Byproduct?

 Byproduct means an ancillary product or secondary result of a primary process.
 It is a product created through the process of something else or from an offshoot of the original product.

-A byproduct may be unintended, but not necessarily unwelcome.
-For instance, grape seed oil is a byproduct of the winemaking process, and molasses is a byproduct of the refining of sugar.
+A byproduct may be an unintended, but not necessarily unwelcome, result of an initial process.
+For instance, the grape seed oil is a byproduct of the winemaking process, and molasses is a byproduct of the refining of sugar.